mnfst/docs-baas/deploy.md

 ## Docker

 [Docker](https://www.docker.com/) is a popular choice among developers.
-It uses containerization to ensure that the app will work well whatever the environment.
+It uses containerization to ensure that the app will work well in any environment.

 ```dockerfile title="Dockerfile"
 # Use the official Node.js image as a base